framsouza/eck-saml-hot-warm-cold/README.md

 This doc will guide you setup a SAML with auth0 as idp using a hot/warm/cold artechicture with ECK, the purpose of this project is to use production features like: **dedicated nodes, zone awareness, pod & node affinity, podDisruption & dedicated storage class**.
 If you are interested to know more about it in deep you should check the [ECK](https://github.com/framsouza/eck) article.
 Also you should be familiar with how [SAML](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/saml-guide-stack.html) works.

 ### Scenario
-In this scenario let's deploy ECK to handle application logging along wtih a ceentralized way to authenticate into Kibana using auth0.
+In this scenario we will deploy ECK to handle application logging along wtih a centralized way to authenticate into Kibana using auth0.
 As logging data (time-series) has a predictable time of life, we can use hot, warm & cold architecture to have a better way to deal with your data over time.

 We will deploy the following resources:

 - ECK Operator
+- StorageClass
 - Elasticsearch
+- Elasticsearch role Job
 - Kibana
 - Ingress Controller
 - ConfigMap SAML metadata